cuemacro/findatapy/README.md

 # Coding log

+* 12 Aug 2022
+  * Minor changes in MarketDataGenerator for non-standard columns
 * 11 Aug 2022
   * Fixed various bug in MarketDataRequest, when updating constants and freeform str ticker queries with kwargs